 (A) The development of rules, including minimum standards, as provided by statutory authority; and

-(B) The enforcement of these rules and relevant statutesin relation to anyone providing care or a service that is subject to the regulation, including a permit holder, an applicant for a permit, and anyone doing so illegally without a permit.
+(B) The enforcement of requirements that are minimum standards, rules, statutes, or any condition or restriction we have placed on a permit.
+Anyone providing or seeking to provide care or a service that is subject to regulation must comply with the applicable requirements.
+This includes a permit holder, an applicant for a permit, and anyone providing care or a service without the appropriate permit.

-(37) Report--An expression of dissatisfaction or concern about an operation, made known to DFPS staff, that alleges a possible violation of minimum standards or the law and involves risk to a child/children in care.
+(38) Report--An expression of dissatisfaction or concern about an operation, made known to Licensing staff or Statewide Intake that alleges a possible violation of minimum standard, rule, or statute and involves risk to a child in care.

-(38) Residential child care--As defined in §745.35 of this title (relating to What is residential child care?).
+(39) Residential child care--As defined in §745.35 of this chapter (relating to What is residential child care?).

+(40) School-age child—A child who is five years of age or older, and who will attend school at or away from an operation beginning in August or September of the current school year.

-(39) State Office of Administrative Hearings (SOAH)--See §745.8831 and §745.8833 of this title (relating to What is a due process hearing? and What is the purpose of a due process hearing?).
+(41) State Office of Administrative Hearings (SOAH)--See §745.8831 of this chapter (relating to What is a due process hearing?).

-(40) Sustained perpetrator--See §745.731 of this title (relating to What are designated perpetrators and sustained perpetrators of child abuse or neglect?).
+(42) Sustained perpetrator--See §745.731 of this chapter (relating to What are designated perpetrators and sustained perpetrators of child abuse or neglect?).

 TITLE 26 HEALTH AND HUMAN SERVICES